nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

 An example setup, benchmarking a [`Fibonacci function`][fib] on 8 threads

-#### Taskfile
+#### Task file

-The task file declares where "task" that needs to be benchmarked.
+The task file declares the "task" that needs to be benchmarked.

 This file runs in its own process `times x THREAD_COUNT`.

-Measures can be taken using these [PerformanceMeasurement APIs][perf-api]:
+Within the task file, measures can be taken using these [PerformanceMeasurement APIs][perf-api]:

 - [`performance.timerify`][timerify]
 - [`performance.measure`][measure]